davidikin45/DigitalNomadDaveAspNetCore/README.md

 ### DND.IntegrationTestsXUnit (Mocking)

-Automatically creates an Integration database on Local\MSSQLLOCALDB and runs an in process TestServer.
+Automatically creates an Integration database on Local\MSSQLLOCALDB, seeds and runs an in process TestServer.
 On completion database is deleted.

 ```
 Build DND.Solution